uhager/SbHalfPong/README.md

 Use arrow keys or controller to move ball.
 When using controller, circle (B) button to quit.

+SbPlatformer: what it says on the tin.
+Work in progress...

 General controls: f to toggle fullscreen, left-alt+f to toggle fps display, escape to quit.